istio/istio.io/content/en/docs/ambient/getting-started/deploy-sample-app/index.md

 test: yes
 ---

-You’ll install the sample [bookinfo application](/docs/examples/bookinfo/) that's comprised of multiple microservices and is used for demonstration purposes.
+To explore Istio, you will install the sample [Bookinfo application](/docs/examples/bookinfo/), composed of four separate microservices used to demonstrate various Istio features.

-Here's the architecture of the Bookinfo application:

-{{< image width="50%" link="./bookinfo.svg" caption="Bookinfo Application" >}}
+{{< image width="50%" link="./bookinfo.svg" caption="Istio's Bookinfo sample application is written in many different languages" >}}

 As part of this guide, you'll deploy the Bookinfo application and expose the `productpage` service using an ingress gateway.

-## 1. Deploy Bookinfo application
+## Deploy the Bookinfo application

-Let's start by deploying the application:
+Start by deploying the application:

 {{< text bash >}}
 $ kubectl apply -f {{< github_file >}}/samples/bookinfo/platform/kube/bookinfo.yaml
-$ kubectl apply -f {{< github_file >}}/samples/bookinfo/platform/kube/bookinfo-versions.yaml
 {{< /text >}}

 To verify that the application is running, check the status of the pods: